King Arthur Baking Co.’s Remarkable Digital Transformation

 Her vision for King Arthur would transform their small regional flour company into an indispensable resource for bakers worldwide.

-It would take three game-changing ventures to lay the groundwork for the tremendous success to come: a landmark cookbook, a national catalogue, and a robust website.
+Three game-changing ventures would help lay the groundwork for the tremendous success to come: a landmark cookbook, a national catalogue, and a robust website.

 A Landmark Cookbook